PhaniBhaskarReddyPadala/FOODIEZZ-WEBSITE/README.md

+---

+# 🍔 Foodiezz

+**Foodiezz** is a simple food ordering and rewards web application built during my B.Tech first year.
+It allows users to explore a menu, add items to a cart, register for rewards, and contact the store.

+## 📌 Features

 * **Menu Page** – Displays a list of food items with images.
 * **Contact Us Page** – Simple form to collect user queries.